pnmtjonahen/docker/README.md

 Docker
 =======
 All kind of docker files script and other related stuf

+CI
+==
 * ci, continous integration
-  * docker-compose to start an ci build environment with jenkins, sonar and hygieia, tailored to run on my local environment. (aka not portable)
+  * docker-compose to start an ci build environment with [jenkins](https://jenkins.io/), [sonar](http://www.sonarqube.org/), [Hygieia](https://github.com/capitalone/Hygieia), and [nexus](http://www.sonatype.org/nexus/).
   * some extra notes on hychieia, afther initial docker-compose up, or if you run the images standalone, the mongo database needs an database user.

+CI-Hychieia
+==

+Adding a database user to the mongo database.
 * Bring up the container images

 ```bash